Due to the pandemic situation, the conference will be held in semi-online mode: speakers will be allowed to present their works remotely over Zoom.

 Sat 27 Mar 2021

-The First International Conference on Code Quality (ICCQ) is a one-day computer science event organized in cooperation with the IEEE Computer Society and focused on static analysis, program verification, bug detection, and software maintenance.
+The First International Conference on Code Quality (ICCQ) is a one-day computer science event organized in cooperation with the IEEE Russia Section C Chapter and focused on static analysis, program verification, bug detection, and software maintenance.

 Sergey Zykov (Chair)